Rush for masks, toilet paper slows Japan's household spending decline

 While the stimulus could ease the immediate damage from the pandemic, lawmakers are already calling for even bigger spending to prevent bankruptcies and job losses.
-With the government set to boost bond issuance to pay for the package, the Bank of Japan could ramp up bond buying to keep borrowing costs low, said Yajima of NLI Research Institute.
+"Japan's economy will likely suffer a double-digit contraction in the current quarter.
+The damage from the outbreak could persist in July-September," said Takahide Kiuchi, a former Bank of Japan board member.

-Analysts expect Japan's economy, which shrank in the final quarter of last year, to post two more quarters of contraction as the pain from the pandemic deepens.
-Separate data showed inflated-adjusted real wages rose for a second straight month in February, providing some relief for an economy under threat of a deep downturn over the pandemic.
+"The government will probably compile another supplementary budget soon to stimulate the economy with even more spending," said Kiuchi, now an economist at Nomura Research Institute. ($1 = 109.0400 yen)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)